wake-forest-ctsi/ammi/datamart/README.md

 #### 4. `requirements.txt`

-If you're only using views/tables, you only need the `dbt-core` package, which is specified in `requirements.txt`.
+If you're only using views/tables, you only need the `dbt-core` package.

 ## Additional Resources